 A world class stadium for world class events.
 Mercedes-Benz Stadium will be the official home of the 2017 Chick-fil-A Peach Bowl.

 Returning to Atlanta in 2018, the Chick-fil-A Peach Bowl will be played on Monday, Jan.
-1 at 12:30pm ET.
-This year’s edition will host the 2017 College Football Hall of Fame Class induction ceremony.
+1. This year’s edition will host the 2017 College Football Hall of Fame Class induction ceremony.
 With the National College Football Hall of Fame just steps away, Mercedes-Benz Stadium and the city of Atlanta will make their mark as the heart of college football for years to come.

 About Peach Bowl, Inc.